DamiJJJ/OmniTool/readme.md

 - **Weather Module**:
   - Displays current weather conditions and hourly/daily forecasts for a specified city.
   - Daily forecasts are presented in **collapsible sections** for detailed viewing.
+  - **Logged users can save their favorite cities** and remove them.
   - **Publicly accessible, no login required.**
   - Utilizes the **OpenWeatherMap API**.
 - **Currency Converter Module**:
   - Allows users to convert between different currencies.
   - **Conversion history is personalized** and stored in the **SQLite (SQLAlchemy)** database for each user.
+  - **Users can save their favorite currency pairs** and also remove them if needed.
   - Uses an external API to fetch exchange rates.
 - **To-Do List Module**:
-  - A simple task management application with options to add, mark as complete/incomplete, and delete tasks.
+  - A simple task management application with options to add, mark as complete/incomplete, edit, and delete tasks.
   - **To-do lists are personalized** and stored in the **SQLite (SQLAlchemy)** database for each user.
 - **Theme Switcher (Light/Dark Mode)**:
   - Enables dynamic toggling between light and dark themes for the user interface.